anderium/anderium.github.io/programming/brainfuck/readme.md

 interpreted.
 Of course, you can easily compress any brainfuck program by simply removing all non-operator characters, but you can easily improve upon this.
 There are only 8 operations and because $2^3=8$, we can further compress all programs by 62.5%.
-This might be slightly inefficient to decode, as the operations aren't byte aligned, but a 50% compression by using 4 bits would be fine if speed is necessary.
+This might be slightly inefficient to decode, as the operations aren't byte aligned, but a 50% compression by using 4 bits would be fine if that speed is necessary.

 As soon as I intended writing this section, I realised that the obvious compression of 3 bits per operator might be unbalanced, some operators occur much more or much less frequently than others.
 I came up with two different